-Several months ago, actually just after I returned from Italy, we caught an episode for a pasta dish that reminded me of something that I ate in Tuscany, Pasta alla Norcina.
+Several months ago, just after I returned from Italy, we caught an episode for a pasta dish that reminded me of something that I ate in Tuscany, Pasta alla Norcina.
 It’s basically orecchiette pasta tossed in a light creamy pork ragu…but it’s so much more than basic.
 It is brilliant, fabulous, crave-worthy and definitely added to our list of regulars to make.

 Unfortunately the cooking process for this bad boy wasn’t so picture worthy – I kept thinking to myself, does anyone really want to see me stirring raw sausage and seasonings?
 Probably not.
 So, there aren’t many pictures to speak of.
-But let it be known, this recipe is lethal – once you taste it, there’s no going back, you will be hooked.
+But let it be known, this recipe is lethal – once you taste it, there is no going back, you will be hooked.

 There are so many different amazing flavors to this – just promise me that if you make it, you won’t forgo the lemon juice.
 I almost did, but I am so glad that I listened – it added a whole different dimension to the dish.
 Just looking at these pictures has me drooling.
 Yum.
 That’s all that needs to be said.
 Yum.
 (Oh, and thank God it didn’t serve 4, because we would have eaten it all!)